Alice Aycock: Large scale sculptures

 In the 1990s, Aycock switched to more advanced engineering and permanent sculpture commissions.
 She also began utilizing architecture software to sketch out her drawings and plan her sculptures as they were developed.
 Speaking on her work relating to architecture:"What I am trying to do is to take normal architectural language and make it disjunctive."Aycock's recent work takes the form of large-scale sculptures based on natural forms, cybernetics, physics, and other postmodern issues, increasingly implementing hi-tech materials to create complex sculptures in public space.
 In 2005, Ramapo College featured her installation called Starsifter, Galaxy, NGC 4314, a 30-foot-long sculpture named for the NGC 4314 galaxy which is located 40 million light-years from Earth and has been photographed by the Hubble Space Telescope.
 Her 2014 piece Park Avenue Paper Chase was installed along Park Avenue in New York at a cost of over $1 million, and included seven large-scale sculptures – some of which were the largest ever installed in the public art program at that location.
 The seven sculptures made of aluminum and fiberglass were each designed using 3-D modeling software, then formed by cutting and rolling the pieces.

 In the 2010s, Aycock began her Turbulence Series featuring swirling metal sculptures of various sizes that take the shape of a twister, a highway system, DNA strands, or even swirling dancers.
 Works from this series were exhibited at the Marlborough Fine Art Gallery in New York and at the Ulrich Museum of Art in Wichita, Kansas where one work from the series, Twister Grande (tall) (2020) is now on permanent display.

-Academia

-Aycock wrote her Masters thesis on the American experience of the highway system in 1971.

-Aycock has held several teaching positions at academic institutions focusing on the arts, such as the Rhode Island School of Design (1977), Princeton University (1979), San Francisco Art Institute (1979), Hunter College (1972–73; 1982–85), Yale University (1988-92), and Maryland Institute College of Art (2010-2014).
-She has been at the School of Visual Arts since 1991.
+In 2021, one of Aycock's works was placed on display in front of Des Moines International Airport.